klknn/hibiki/doc/user_manual.md

 ### Important
 - **MIDI clips require an instrument plugin on the same track** to produce sound
 - Audio clips play directly without needing a plugin

-### Piano Roll Editor
-- Right-click a MIDI clip → "Edit Clip..." to open the Piano Roll
-- Edit MIDI notes directly in the piano roll interface

 ---